dinghino/simple-portfolio/.vscode/rules/rules.code-standards.md

    - Keep components small and focused on a single responsibility
    - components should have their own folder with an `index.ts` file for barrel exports
    - Use `React.FC` for functional components
+   - use `class-variance-authority` for variants and always use the `cn` utility from `lib/utils` for class name merging (do not use `clsx` or `twMerge` directly)
+   - do NOT use ternary operators for class names

 2. **Type Definitions**
    - Define types in separate files under `src/types/`